invoiceninja/wordpress/README.md

-# WordPress Plugin for Invoice Ninja
+# Invoice Ninja | WordPress Plugin

 ## Features
 * Import products from Invoice Ninja as custom pages in WordPress.